Orography

-Orography is the study of the topographic relief of mountains, and can more broadly include hills, and any part of a region's elevated terrain.
+Orography is the study of the topographic relief of mountains, and can more broadly include hills, water stream directions and any part of a region's elevated terrain.
 Orography (also known as oreography, orology, or oreology) falls within the broader discipline of geomorphology.
 The term orography comes from the Greek: όρος, hill, γράφω, to write.

 Uses

 Mountain ranges and elevated land masses have a major impact on global climate.
 For instance, the elevated areas of East Africa substantially determine the strength of the Indian monsoon.
 In scientific models, such as general circulation models, orography defines the lower boundary of the model over land.

 When a river's tributaries or settlements by the river are listed in 'orographic sequence', they are in order from the highest (nearest the source of the river) to the lowest or mainstem (nearest the mouth).
 This method of listing tributaries is similar to the Strahler Stream Order, where the headwater tributaries are listed as category 1.